 It will be up to the newly appointed threesome to lead Bio4Energy into the future.

-“We hope that wise decisions will be made and that the SRE initiative is allowed to continue.
+“We hope that wise decisions will be made and that the SRE initiative will be allowed to continue.
 We will have to await the arrival of political decision to know more about this”, said Jönsson, professor of Chemistry at UmU.

 Three different areas of expertise